 When a member XenServer host fails, there may be VMs still registered in the running state.
 If you are sure that the member XenServer host is definitely down, use the xe vm-reset-powerstate CLI command to set the power state of the VMs to halted.
-See the section called "vm-reset-powerstate" for more details.
+See Section A.4.27.28, "vm-reset-powerstate" for more details.